 Calculating Cousin Relationships

-Cousin relationships can be a little confusing, but by learning different methods to calculate them, you’ll be able to identify your cousins no matter where you are.
+Cousin relationships can be a little confusing, but by learning how to calculate cousinhood, you’ll be able to identify your cousins no matter where you are.
 Additionally, cousin charts can be limiting, so it’s important to know other ways to figure out relationships.
 That way, you’ll be able to understand your family history better.

 Here are some basic steps to identifying a cousin relationship – without a chart!